ShubhaPokharel/LoopingStatement/README.md

 	System.out.println(“Hello World”);
 }

 In the example above, “Hello World” will get printed 10 times.

+# .length method():
+.length() is used to take all the elements( increasing or decreasing).
+Java class int class has provided this method.
+It is good to use because we dont need to worry about the size of the array.
+The loop will repeat until the condition fails.
+Example:

+int num = 200;

+for(int i = 0; i <= num.length; i++){

+	System.out.println("Shubha!");

+}

+Note: If we want to get the specific index of an array, you will use the index number in square brackets.

+Example:

+number[4]

-For each loop:
+# For each loop:

 For each loop is another looping statement.
 It does not have condition.
 It will print print the data from start to end.
 It will take all the records from starting to end.